Hotels in Reno (NV)

 What are the preferred places to stay found in Reno (NV) that have swimming pools?

-Verified travelers to Reno (NV) have given excellent feedback relating to the swimming pools at Peppermill Resort Spa Casino, SureStay Plus Hotel by Best Western Reno Airport and Atlantis Casino Resort Spa.
+Verified travelers to Reno (NV) have given excellent feedback relating to the swimming pools at Peppermill Resort Spa Casino, SureStay Plus by Best Western Reno Airport and Atlantis Casino Resort Spa.

 What's the top rated resort in Reno (NV) next to a golf course?